COVID-19

 Alongside its work in tackling COVID-19, the industry began reflecting on lessons learned that can inform how we create a healthier, safer, more equitable world.
 The innovative pharmaceutical industry proposes to turn these lessons into strategic insights that will guide future efforts to build effective pandemic preparedness and response.

-This culminated in the groundbreaking Berlin Declaration in which industry proposes a framework to improve the real-time delivery of vaccines, treatments and diagnostics for priority populations in lower-income countries for future global pandemics
+This culminated in the groundbreaking Berlin Declaration in which industry proposed a framework to improve the real-time delivery of vaccines, treatments and diagnostics for priority populations in lower-income countries for future global pandemics.

 Applying Lessons Learned from COVID-19 to Create a Healthier, Safer, More Equitable World